-Even the best products and ideas won't sell if the company's name is poorly chosen.
-It is also important to make sure that the name you choose does not mean anything offensive in any country in which you intend to do business.
-I suggest you check out how your intended company name translates into the official languages of at least your five most likely markets.
-Obviously, the more translation checks you can do, the more comfortable and confident you will feel about taking your name worldwide.
+Even the best products and ideas won't sell if a company's name is poorly chosen.
+There's a lot to consider in a name, especially one that may be operating in multiple countries.
+Is your potential name inoffensive everywhere you're planning to do business?
+Take some time to research how your intended company name translates into the official languages of at least your five most likely markets.
+Obviously, the more translation checks you do, the more comfortable and confident you will feel about taking your name worldwide.

 After you do a little brainstorming and come up with a trade name that best fits your long-term mission and doesn't mean anything bizarre, off-putting or inappropriate elsewhere in the world, have your attorney conduct a legal search to ensure that you are not infringing upon anyone else's company name.
 Your attorney should also register the name with the appropriate intellectual property authorities.

 The Process for Choosing a Name